brown145/agend/README.md

 1. ✔ read: https://stack.convex.dev/relationship-structures-let-s-talk-about-schemas
 1. ✔ read: https://stack.convex.dev/functional-relationships-helpers
 1. ✔ rewrite with above helpers
-1. move convext types out of FE code
+1. ~~move convext types out of FE code~~ too much overhead to define another type system; will use for now
-1. probabbly want to replace common cases with multiple queries with single query -> exception would be for frequently updated tables so combine meeting.owner with user; but not meeting with topics
+1. ✔ probabbly want to replace common cases with multiple queries with single query -> exception would be for frequently updated tables so combine meeting.owner with user; but not meeting with topics
    ```
      const meeting = useQuery(api.users.meeting, {...})